Deadlines & Important Dates

 - Two letters of recommendation from persons familiar with the applicant's work or academic performance (i.e., employer, supervisor, former professor).

-Writing: A personal statement of 500 words or less is analyzed in terms of both content and prose.
-The successful applicant demonstrates an understanding of what has led them to pursue graduate study in counseling.
+- Writing: A personal statement of 500 words or less is analyzed in terms of both content and prose.
+The successful applicant demonstrates an understanding of what has led them to pursue graduate study in marriage and family therapy.
 Educational and career goals are expected to be consistent with our program mission and curriculum.
 Organization, cogency, and grammar are taken into consideration, with a well organized, well-reasoned, grammatically accurate written presentation required for admission.

 After a thorough examination of application materials, program faculty interview selected applicants, often in small groups.
 Interviews take place throughout most months of the fall and spring semesters and in early summer.
 Morning, afternoon, evening and weekend interviews are arranged.
 Interviews are one hour in length.